WE2 2015 Brochure

 - Interact with professional female engineers

-Experiencing dorm life is an important part of this program.
-Impromptu social events such as movie night, ice cream and tea night enrich student experience.
+Experiencing campus life is an important part of this program.
 Upon arriving, each student receives a dining card which gives them access to the student dining.
-Students come from around the country and this if a great opportunity to meet and interact with people from diverse backgrounds.
+This program is a great opportunity to meet and interact with people from diverse backgrounds.

 Field trips and interaction with professional engineers gives the participants an opportunity to experience the importance of engineering and to be motivated.
 Field trips in the past have included visit to NASA, Philadelphia Water Works, Turner construction, L3 communications etc.

 The program is hosted by the Temple University College of Engineering.
 In 2015, the program will run from July 6th to the 10th.

 Female high school students (except freshmen), GPA 3.0 or higher on a scale of 4.0.

 Dr. Alex Pillapakkam is the lead professor working with WE2 and more information about him can be found here.
 For questions regarding the application or financial assistantship, please contact Ms. Ross at firstname.lastname@example.org or (215) 204-7808.

 How do I apply for the program?

 To apply for the program, please download the application form.

 Why I am being asked for citizenship information?

 You do not have to be a citizen to apply for the WE2 program.
 However, since we will be going on a field trip to NASA, we are required to provide this information to NASA ahead of time.